paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 ### Unordered list

-The `ul` element denotes an unordered list (ie. a list of loose items that don't require numbering, or a bulleted list).
+The `ul` element denotes an unordered list (ie. a list of loose items that don’t require numbering, or a bulleted list).
 Again, each item requires a surrounding `<li>` and `</li>` tag, to denote individual items.
 Here is an example list showing the constituent parts of the British Isles:

 * United Kingdom of Great Britain and Northern Ireland:
   * England